Kia Niro practicality & boot space

 Toyota manages to fit a considerably bigger boot into the Prius than Kia manages with the Niro, but the Kia’s 382 litres still feels pretty generous if you don’t have a 502-litre Prius on hand to compare it with.

 The wheelarches take fairly big bites out of the usable space, but you can fold the rear seats completely flat to free up a 1,425-litre load bay.
-That said, the seats are quite awkward to raise again as they’re heavy.
+That said, the seats are quite heavy to raise again.

-Incidentally, while many hybrids – and especially plug-ins – aren't deemed suitable for towing, the Kia Niro will allow you to haul a trailer, boat or caravan up to 1,300kg.
+Incidentally, while many hybrids – and especially plug-ins – aren't deemed suitable for towing, the Kia Niro will allow you to haul a trailer or caravan up to 1,300kg.